 - Select Windows Update from the list and click on Run the troubleshooter button.

-- After the process is completed reboot your Windows 8 or Windows 10 device and check if you still have the same issue.
+- After the process is completed reboot your Windows 10 device and check if you still have the same issue.

 Keep in mind that this isn’t a universal solution, so it might not work for you.